minhpq331/string-matching/README.md

-# Project Title
+# Text Matching Implemention

-Description about this project
+This project is a demo about implementation of different text matching algorithm in PHP.

 ## Getting Started